US average mortgage rates steady; 30-year stays at 4.81 pct.

 Continue Reading Below

 Home borrowing rates remain much higher than they were a year ago.
-Mortgage giant Freddie Mac says the average rate on the benchmark 30-year, fixed-rate mortgage held steady at 4.81 percent this week.
+Mortgage giant Freddie Mac said Thursday the average rate on the benchmark 30-year, fixed-rate mortgage held steady at 4.81 percent this week.
 That compares with 3.90 percent a year ago.

 The rate on 15-year fixed-rate loans edged up to 4.25 percent from 4.24 percent the previous week.